President: Hershley Ogé, Esq.

 Danielle A. Sherriff is an Assistant State Attorney in the Traffic Homicide Unit for Palm Beach County's 15th Judicial Circuit.
 She earned her Bachelor of Science in Criminal Justice, while minoring in Chemistry at Florida International University.
 She went on to obtain her Juris Doctorate from the Florida State University College of Law.
 Danielle began her legal career in the State Attorney's Office in County Court, handling various misdemeanors.
 She was later promoted to the felony division where, as a supervisor, she handled cases involving the most serious criminal offenses.

 Danielle is a Florida Bar Leadership Academy Class III Fellow.
-She serves as Vice Chair of the Florida Bar Grievance Committee and the Florida Bar Criminal Rules Procedure Committee.
-Danielle is also active in her local bar, serving on several committees: the Committee for Diversity and Inclusion (CDI), Professionalism Committee, and Lawyers for Literacy Committee.
+She serves as Vice Chair of the Florida Bar Criminal Procedure Rules Committee and is a member of the Florida Bar Diversity and Inclusion Committee.
+Danielle is also active in her local bar, serving on the Committee for Diversity and Inclusion (CDI), Lawyers for Literacy Committee, and as treasurer for the Palm Beach County chapter of FAWL.
 She is admitted to practice law in Florida and before the United States Supreme Court.